MNS

 The MNS blood group system (ISBT 002) is a complex system characterized by antigens located on two major red blood cell sialoglycoproteins: Glycophorin A (GPA) and Glycophorin B (GPB).
 Unlike ABO or Lewis antigens which are carbohydrates, MNS antigens like the antithetical pairs M/N (on GPA) and S/s (on GPB) are defined by specific amino acid variations in these proteins, encoded by the closely linked GYPA and GYPB genes.
 The system also includes the high-prevalence U antigen, also on GPB, and numerous variants arising from genetic mutations and rearrangements, with antibodies like anti-S, anti-s, and anti-U holding significant clinical importance

-The Players: Glycophorin A (GPA) and Glycophorin B (GPB)
+The Players: Glycophorin A (GPA) & Glycophorin B (GPB)

 The MNS antigens are located on two important sialoglycoproteins (proteins with lots of sialic acid-containing sugar chains attached) that span the red blood cell membrane: